Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 Movieovie the “African Queen”: Portions of the Movie were filmed here.
 The 1951 movie with Humphrey Bogart and Katharine Hepburn was filled right here.
 Read more here.

-As you reach the Bottom of the falls, you can choose to stay on the boat for the return trip or hike up to the top of the falls.
+As you reach the Bottom of the falls, you can choose to stay on the boat for the return trip or hike up to the top.

 Top of the Falls Hike:

-The guided hike up to the top of the falls takes about 45-minutes.
-You are taking the very trail up that in 1907 Winston Churchill took down, where he was met by a boat that took him on to Khartoum in Sudan.
+The guided hike to the top of the falls takes about 45 minutes.
+You are taking the trail that 1907 Winston Churchill took down, where he was met by a boat that took him on to Khartoum in Sudan.